- About Us

 Welch-Schmidt Center for Communication Disorders

 The Welch-Schmidt Center for Communication Disorders is an 8,600-square-foot self-contained unit located at University of Central Missouri.
-It is one of the finest facilities for clinical training in the country.
-Students provide diagnostic and rehabilitative services to communicatively handicapped children and adults from the community.
+We consider ourself one of the finest facilities for clinical training in the country.
+Students provide diagnostic and rehabilitative services to children and adults with communication disorders from the community.

 About Our Facilities

 The center operates as a part of the university training program and functions as a public service to the university and the community.
-We actively follow a policy of nondiscrimination in regard to age, race, color, religion, sex, national origin, sexual orientation, marital status, Vietnam Era veterans, and persons with handicaps and disabilities.
+We actively follow a policy of nondiscrimination in regard to age, race, color, religion, sex, national origin, sexual orientation, marital status and persons with handicaps and disabilities.
 Services are available upon request by appointment.

 The Martin Building was designed and constructed to be accessible to disabled persons.
 Adaptive features include a ramp, elevator, automatic and wide doors, and rest room facilities.